alaingilbert/git2graph/README.md

 ]
 ```

-This structure can be directly rendered with D3.js, you can find an example of this in `renderer/renderer.html`.
+This structure can be directly rendered with D3.js, [you can try it out here.](http://alaingilbert.github.io/git2graph/)

 ## How to use